Ashish-gupta19/Ashish-gupta19/README.md

 - 👋 Hi, I’m Ashish Gupta, a passionate self-learner.
-- 🌱 I’m currently learning python and java-script.
+- 🌱 I’m currently learning java-script and python.

 <!---
 Ashish-gupta19/Ashish-gupta19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.